DrakonianMight/deepwavespectra/README.md

 ## Repository Structure

-* examples: Example scripts demonstrating the usage of the ML models.
+* examples: An example jupyter notebook.
+Also contains model configuration and wave statistics source code.

-* data: Sample datasets for training and testing the models.
+* data: Some example spectral data to use in the examples.
+Note data sourced from CSIRO, Bureau of Meteorology and Queensland Government.

-* models: Pre-trained models and configurations for various scenarios.
+* models: Pre-trained models based on years of data.

 ## Getting Started